matrix-org/synapse/docs/specification.rst

 ..
 NOTE::
   This section is a work in progress.

 ..
-TODO kegan
+TODO-doc kegan
-    - TODO: What is a power level?
+    - What is a power level?
 How do they work?
 Defaults / required levels for X. How do they change as people join and leave rooms?
 What do you do if you get a clash?
 Examples.
-    - TODO: List all actions which use power levels (sending msgs, inviting users, banning people, etc...)
+    - List all actions which use power levels (sending msgs, inviting users, banning people, etc...)
-    - TODO: Room config - what is the event and what are the keys/values and explanations for them.
+    - Room config - what is the event and what are the keys/values and explanations for them.
       Link through to respective sections where necessary.
 How does this tie in with permissions, e.g. give example of creating a read-only room.